citizenfx/fivem-docs/content/docs/scripting-reference/runtimes/lua/functions/Citizen.Wait.md

 1. **Avoid short waits**: use different coroutines to cache values that don't need to be called every frame, and don't call expensive native calls per-frame, like [START_EXPENSIVE_SYNCHRONOUS_SHAPE_TEST_LOS_PROBE](https://docs.fivem.net/natives/?_0x377906D8A31E5586) if it can be avoided, if something needs to be run per-frame run it with `Wait(0)`.
 2. **Combine with Conditional Logic**: You can combine `Citizen.Wait` with conditional logic to create more sophisticated behaviors.
 Please refer to the sleep method example.

-## Conclusion

-`Citizen.Wait` is a simple function in FiveM scripting that allows you to control the timing and flow of your scripts.
-By pausing execution for a specified duration, you can create delays, schedule tasks, and manage the sequence of actions in your code.
-Whether you're creating simple delays or orchestrating complex task sequences, `Citizen.Wait` is an essential tool for effective script management.